 Charles Maurice Haid III (b.
 1943), American actor and director, best known for his portrayal of Officer Andy Renko in Hill Street Blues

-Steve Haid, American Democrat politician, Chair of Wood County Democratic Party, 1975
+Steve Haid, American Democratic Party politician, Chair of Wood County Democratic Party, 1975

 Leola E. Haid (1903-1991), American Republican politician, Delegate to Republican National Convention from Missouri, 1940 (alternate), 1944 (alternate), 1948 (alternate), 1956; Member of Missouri Republican State Committee, 1942-48